Yashraj-Mhase/IT-Support-Ticketing-Infosys-/README.md

 - Customer_Sentiment – Sentiment level of the customer
 - Priority – Priority level of the support ticket

-# Tool and technlogy used -
-- Data cleaning - Pyhton , Power Query
+### 4️⃣ Analysis Steps Followed
+- Performed data cleaning and preprocessing to ensure data quality and consistency.
+- Identified and handled missing, null, and inconsistent values appropriately.
+- Removed unnecessary white spaces and special characters to standardize textual data.
+- Conducted Exploratory Data Analysis (EDA) to uncover patterns, trends, and insights.

+### 5️⃣ Dashboard Details
+---
+To be updated

+### 6️⃣ Key Insights
+---
+To be updated

+### 7️⃣ Tools and Technology Used
+- Excel : Intial data inspection
+- Python : Used for data cleaning and Preprocessing
+- Pandas : Used for loading and handling the datasets
+- Version Control : Github
-- Visualization - Power Bi
+- Visualization - Power Bi Visuals and Graphs
-- Version Control - Github
+- Power Query - Used For More Cleaning and Preprocessing

+### 8️⃣ Conclusion
+---